-We had net losses of RMB40.8 million and RMB233.2 million in the period from April 9 to December 31, 2014 and in 2015, respectively.
-We had accumulated deficits of RMB5,984.8 million and RMB6,633.7 million as of December 31, 2014 and December 31, 2015, respectively.
-Although we had net income of RMB576.7 million (US\$85.1 million) in 2016 and RMB973.7 million (US\$143.6 million) in the six months ended June 30, 2017, we cannot assure you that we will be able to continue to generate net income in the future.
+We had net losses of RMB40.8 million and RMB233.2 million (US\$35.0 million) in the period from April 9 to December 31, 2014 and in 2015, respectively.
+We had accumulated deficits of RMB5,984.8 million and RMB6,633.7 million (US\$994.8 million) as of December 31, 2014 and December 31, 2015, respectively.
+Although we had net income of RMB286.4 million (US\$42.9 million) in the nine months ended September 30, 2016, we cannot assure you that we will be able to continue to generate net income in the future.
 We anticipate that our operating cost and expenses will increase in the foreseeable future as we continue to grow our business, attract borrowers, institutional funding partners and merchandise suppliers and further enhance and develop our credit products, enhance our risk management capabilities and increase brand recognition.
 These efforts may prove more costly than we currently anticipate, and we may not succeed in increasing our revenue sufficiently to offset these higher expenses.
 There are other factors that could negatively affect our financial condition.
-For example, the delinquency rates of the transactions facilitated may be higher than expected, which may lead to lower than expected revenue, additional expenses and higher provision for loan principal and financing service fee receivables.
+For example, the delinquency rates of the loans facilitated may be higher than expected, which may lead to lower than expected revenue, additional expenses and allowance for loan principal and service fee receivables.
 Furthermore, we have adopted share incentive plans in the past and may adopt new share incentive plans in the future, which have caused, and will result in, significant share-based compensation expenses to us.
-We generate a substantial majority of our total revenues from financing service fees we charge borrowers.
-Any material decrease in our financing service fees would have a substantial impact on our margin.
+We generate a substantial majority of our total revenues from service fees we charge borrowers.
+Any material decrease in our service fees would have a substantial impact on our margin.
 As a result of the foregoing and other factors, our net income margins may decline or we may incur additional net losses in the future and may not be able to maintain profitability on a quarterly or annual basis.

-If our credit products do not achieve sufficient market acceptance or if we are unable to manage the growth of our credit products, our financial condition, results of operations and competitive position will be materially and adversely affected.
+If our credit products do not achieve sufficient market acceptance, our financial condition, results of operations and competitive position will be materially and adversely affected.